Mika Brunold

 Mika Brunold (born 2 October 2004) is a Swiss tennis player.

-He has a career high ATP singles ranking of world No. 289 achieved on 18 August 2025.
+He has a career high ATP singles ranking of world No. 257 achieved on 14 September 2026.
+He is currently the No. 4 ATP player from Switzerland.

 Career

 Following a quarterfinal berth on his debut in a Challenger main draw in Lugano as a wildcard, Brunold reached the top 750 after a rise of more than 150 positions to world No. 725 on 20 March 2023.

 Brunold made his ATP main draw doubles debut at the 2023 Swiss Open Gstaad after receiving a wildcard into the doubles main draw with Kilian Feldbausch.
 He also received a wildcard for the qualifying competition of the 2023 Swiss Indoors in singles and for the main draw in doubles with Marc-Andrea Hüsler.

 He received a wildcard for the 2024 Swiss Indoors qualifying competition, where he lost to James Duckworth.
 He received a wildcard for the 2025 Swiss Indoors qualifying competition, but lost to Reilly Opelka, unable to capitalize on six match points.

+Brunold won his first ATP Challenger singles title as a qualifier at the 2026 NÖ Open, defeating João Lucas Reis da Silva in the final.

+Personal life

+In November 2025, Brunold came out as gay in a post on his Instagram account.